-In addition to complying with the requirements of Chapter 0520-12-01, the Grantee shall be evaluated based on performance measures developed by the TDOE's early learning division, or office of early learning.
+In addition to complying with the requirements of Chapter 0520-12-01, the Grantee shall be evaluated based on performance measures developed by TDOE's early learning division, or office of early learning.
 The performance measures shall include:

-1) Documentation of compliance with the requirements of the VPK program listed in T.C.A. § 49-6-104;

-- 2) Results of the required family survey administered by the program each spring; - 3) Economically disadvantaged students enrolled in the program of 90 percent or above; - 4) Daily attendance rates of 90 percent or above; - 5) Capacity rate of 95 percent or higher for 160 of 180 days with flexibility of attendance granted to align with district's attendance policy; - 6) Classrooms served by qualified staff at 100 percent; - 7) Inclusionary practices for economically disadvantaged students with disabilities; - 8) Documentation of efforts made to enroll economically disadvantaged students first and the process followed to enroll other at-risk students per Title 49, Chapter 6, Part 1 and this Scope of Services; - 9) Annual VPK monitoring report; and - 10) Performance and documentation of appropriate staff evaluations.
+- 1) documentation of compliance with the requirements of the VPK program listed in T.C.A. § 49-6-104; - 2) results of the required family survey administered by the program each spring; - 3) economically disadvantaged students enrolled in the program of 90 percent or above; - 4) daily attendance rates of 90 percent or above; - 5) students with disabilities enrollment rate of 10 percent or above; - capacity rate of 95 percent or higher for 160 of 180 days with flexibility of attendance granted to align with district's attendance policy; - 7) classrooms served by qualified staff at 100 percent; - inclusionary practices for economically disadvantaged students with disabilities; - 9) documentation of efforts made to enroll economically disadvantaged students first and the process followed to enroll other at-risk students per Title 49, Chapter 6, Part 1 and this Scope of Services; - 10) annual VPK monitoring report; and - 11) performance and documentation of appropriate staff evaluations.